rekhil/discussion-portal/README.md

 ---------------------------------------------------------------------------------------------------------------------

-Delete exisintg post (Selected post/reply and all replies under it will get deleted)
+Delete exisintg post (Current user can only update post created by the same user, Selected post/reply and all replies under it will get deleted)

 DELETE: https://xenon-anvil-310308.appspot.com/api/discussions/1